 World Watch List Rank: 32

 Why its rank might surprise you: Nepal is known throughout the world for its incredible natural scenery.
 Eight of the ten highest mountains in the world are in Nepal, including Mount Everest.
-It’s long been seen as a backpacker’s paradise, with natural beauty and hiking providing incredible sights and experiences for outdoor enthusiasts.
+It’s a backpacker’s paradise.
+It has natural beauty and hiking providing incredible sights and experiences for outdoor enthusiasts.

 How you can pray: Dear Lord, we ask you to help Christians in Nepal stand strong even as their community oppresses and discriminates against them.
 Ease their burdens and give them peace.